PaloAltoNetworks/pan.dev/openapi-specs/compute/desc/sbom/download_images_get.md

-Downloads SBOM file for images according to the given options\n",
+Downloads SBOM file for images according to the given options.